carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `host` (_str_) – IP address where a CARLA Simulator instance is running.
         - `port` (_int_) – TCP port where the CARLA Simulator instance is running.
-        - `worker_threads` (_int_) – Number of working threads used for background updates.
+        - `worker_threads` (_int_) – The working threads' number used for background updates.
 If 0, use all available concurrency.
 - <a name="carla.Client.set_timeout"></a>**<font color="#7fb800">set_timeout</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**seconds**</font>)
 Set the timeout in seconds allowed to block when doing networking calls.
     - **Parameters:**